-- Your shore power cord(s) is properly attached to the shore power source. - The circuit breaker(s) at the shore power source box is "ON." - The Main circuit breaker(s) on the AC Control Center is "ON."
+- Your shore power cord(s) is properly attached to both the boat and the shore power source. - The circuit breaker(s) at the shore power source box is "ON." - The AC Main circuit breaker group(s) is "ON." - The Main circuit breaker(s) on the AC Control Center is "ON."